dalesgit/logseq/pages/shame-as-resistance-notes.md

 - Linda: Step 4 of 12 steps is not about things I've **done** rather the elements of **shame**.
 Name it is the power.
 - n.b. the things we might hear in SD (26)
 - Linda: "Truth-telling (about self) is so important in SD"
+- Caution against saying to someone that, "Yes I have felt that too" -- wanting them to